Skip to main content

 The ECMAScript standard defines 7 data types, out of which 6 are primitive types in JavaScript: Boolean, Null, Undefined, Number, String, and of course Symbol.
 The seventh data type is Object.

 Symbols are used with object properties.
-There are two types of Symbols that JavaScript gives us: built-in Symbols - for example for iteration and the language also allows us to create a custom symbol where we can specify custom iteration logic via Symbol.iterator.
+JavaScript gives us two flavours: built-in Symbols (for iteration, for instance) and custom Symbols where we specify our own iteration logic via Symbol.iterator.

 Creating a Symbol